 Oil Spill Response

 As Louisiana’s lead office for oil spill response, the Louisiana Oil Spill Coordinator’s Office (LOSCO) coordinates the state agencies that are involved in response and cleanup.
 The Oil Pollution Act of 1990 (OPA), 33 USC 2701 et seq. and the Louisiana Oil Spill Prevention and Response Act of 1991 (OSPRA), La.
 Rev. Stat.
 30:2451 et seq. are the principal federal and state statues, respectively, which authorize federal and state agencies to provide for a coordinated response effort in the event of an unauthorized or threatened discharge of oil.
+LOSCO responds quickly and efficiently to any oil spill emergencies statewide.
 A LOSCO staff member is on call 24-hours a day, ready to respond as the State On-Scene Coordinator (SOSC), should the need arise.
 In addition to a quick response during spills, LOSCO has made advance preparation a priority.

-For information on spills notifications in Louisiana reported to the National Response Center (NRC) you can search the NRC database.
+For information on spill notifications in Louisiana reported to the National Response Center (NRC) you can search the NRC database.